harshab1/github-demo/notes.md

 ## Basic Git commands

+git init project-name  -- starting a new git project

+git init -- adding git to an already existing project

+rm -rf .git -- removes all the traces of git from a project/directory

+rm -rf project-folder-name -- delete the project folder

+fork -- will make the copy of the repository to my account

+git clone https-url -- cloning the git repository to local

 git status -- check the status of the working directory files

 git add [file-name]-- untracked files to be added to staging area before committing